cressie176/util-haven-projections/README.md

 - Use `major` when you have made breaking changes to the data format

 You must add a _completely new_ [yup](https://www.npmjs.com/package/yup) schema for both `minor` and `major` releases.
 Do not edit or reuse existing schemas otherwise you may unwittingly hide breaking changes.

+## Local Testing

+If you want to test modules locally before publishing them the easiest way is to install a private npm registry such as (verdaccio)[https://verdaccio.org/] and temporarily update the `.npmrc` files.
+Running `npx ts-node index` will publish any modules to the private registry, from where you can install them.

+You will need to run `npm login` in order to publish modules to vedaccio

 ## F.A.Q.